your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/monk/monk.md

 #### Tranquility

 Beginning at 11th level, you can enter a special meditation that surrounds you with an aura of peace.
-At the end of a long rest, you gain the effect of a _Sanctuary_ spell that lasts until the start of your next long rest (the spell can end early as normal).
+At the end of a long rest, you gain the effect of a [[sanctuary|Sanctuary]] spell that lasts until the start of your next long rest (the spell can end early as normal).
 The saving throw DC for the spell equals 8 + your Wisdom modifier + your proficiency bonus.

 #### Quivering Palm